-Many first-time visitors do a Golden Triangle tour, which visits the three cities of Delhi, Jaipur and Agra.
+Many first-time visitors do a Golden Triangle tour, which visits the three cities of Delhi, Jaipur and Agra, to see the Taj Mahal.
 This itinerary can typically be completed in 5-7 days.
 Delhi and Jaipur are packed with ancient monuments and fasinating markets, stunning colours and delicious food.
 I was pleasantly suprised how much I loved the sites in Old Delhi – in particular Humayun’s Tomb Complex and Qutub Complex.

 And of course you will see the Taj Mahal in Agra, on most people’s bucket list and for good reason.
 It is stunning and many people who visit say it was even more beautiful than they imagined.
 I agree!

 Ideally you will have time to explore beyond the Golden Triangle and visit some smaller cities and villages, the latter a lovely respite from the intensity of India’s big cities.
-Here are some places I’ve visited and loved – and a couple on my bucket list for next time.
+Here are some of the places, large and small, that I’ve visited and loved – and a couple on my bucket list for next time.

 The Land of Kings

-Jodhpur also has an interesting old market and some wonderful hotels (I would love to stay at the RAAS Hotel if I had the chance) and there are rooftop restaurants which look out over the giant fort and city.
+Jodhpur also has an interesting old market and some wonderful hotels (I would love to stay at the RAAS Hotel if I have the chance on a future trip) and there are rooftop restaurants which look out over the giant fort and city.

-From Jodhpur you can book a visit to a Bishnoi village in the nearby Thar desert.
+From Jodhpur you can book a visit to a Bishnoi village, a fascinating community of nature worshippers, who live in the nearby Thar desert.
 Jodhpur is not as modern as Jaipur, so your experience may feel like the India you imagine.
 There are also many festivals that take place here.

 Set amongst four pretty lakes, Udaipur is known as the Venice of India and India’s most romantic city.
 No one does luxury like India and the famed Oberoi Udaivilas is found here, voted one of the world’s most stunning hotels, by Travel + Leisure and others.

-There are several lovely hotels set on or around Lake Pichola.
-A boat cruise at sunset allows you to see the famed Taj palace hotel, on an island in the lake, and the City Palace which glows at the waters edge as the sun sets.
-Rooftop dining is ideal here, the views are unlike anywhere I saw in India.
+If gazillion-star luxury is not your thing, or your budget, there are several lovely hotels set on or around Lake Pichola.
+A boat cruise at sunset allows you to see the famed Taj Palace Hotel on an island in the lake, and the City Palace which glows at the waters edge as the sun sets.
+Rooftop dining is ideal here; the views are unlike anywhere else I visited in India.